Markie45/kiwi.com-booking-flow/README.md

 11. Click your preferred service option, for example, **Continue with Plus**.

+## Customize your trip

 The _Customize your trip screen_ appears.
-This screen will allow you to choose your seat for the outbound and inbound legs of your journey and add our _AirHelp+_ service.
+This screen allows you to choose your seat for the outbound and inbound legs of your journey as well as sign up to our _AirHelp+_ service.

 ![Image 13](https://user-images.githubusercontent.com/57447158/88820050-1b971180-d1c1-11ea-8e74-e83170af5885.png)